Animiral/mandalay/README.md

 If the moved chip was the last one in its tower (that is, it had a height of 1), then its neighboring towers now become neighbors.
 The gap in the circle is eliminated and there is now one fewer tower on the board.

-Once a tower reaches the maximum height of 5, it becomes locked.
-Chips cannot be moved from, to or across locked towers.
-Locked towers can drastically limit the move options for the players.
+The maximum height for a tower is 5.
+Chips cannot be moved to or across towers of maximum height.
+Maximum-height towers can drastically limit the move options for the players.

 ## Settings